My Top Three Cool Things to do in Los Angeles

 Hip Activities in Los Angeles for Uncool Types

 I am not a cool person.
 I have rituals that involve unnecessary repetition and seemingly meaningless logic.
 When I decide to do something other than work (which also excludes any activity that can be directly related to work, including socializing), it takes a lot to actually make the thing happen.
-However, I’ve recently discovered the coolest of the interesting activities in LA: attending talks at public libraries.
+However, I’ve recently discovered some new cool things to do in Los Angeles: attending talks at public libraries.
 The talks are very often interesting.
 When they’re not, I wander to the DVD section and rent a movie with my library card, which always feels like I’m getting something for free (because I am).